 Does the concert have an interval?

-The concerts in July and August do not have an interval.
+Most of the concerts do not have an interval.

 What measures have been taken for ventilation in The Concertgebouw?

 The Concertgebouw has a ventilation system that brings fresh air into the halls from outside and then removes it.
 There is no mechanical recirculation of air in The Concertgebouw.